 'saveGif()' the p5.js animation GIF generater.

-The 'saveGif()' is the function that generates an animated GIF of your p5.js sketch.
+The saveGif() function allows you to generate an animated GIF directly from your p5.js sketch.

 saveGif() | reference | p5.js